 Experience through an entry-level position or internship in the insurance field can provide a foundation in the information and specific processes necessary for claims adjusters to do their jobs within the guidelines of the law.
 Many insurance companies offer internships or trainee positions that provide an inside look into how claims are processed through shadowing claims adjusters.
 Claims adjusters should have knowledge of how claim quotes work, laws specific to the insurance industry, and medical terms, as well a good sense of debating skills to be able to support claim figures.

-Step 5: Maintain Licensure with Continuing Education
+Step 5: Maintain Licensure

 States that require licenses may also require continuing education credits to renew the license.
 An independent claims adjuster can acquire these credits from Internet correspondence courses and employer-provided training sessions that address new trends in the industry.
 Credits may also be earned by publishing articles or giving lectures about the insurance claims industry.

 For example, in Minnesota, an independent claims adjuster must complete a minimum of 24 hours of continuing education courses of which three hours must be in ethics every two years.
-In California, the requirement is also 24 hours during the two-year term.
+In California, the requirement is also 24 hours during the 2-year term.

-- Join a professional organization.
-Organizations such as The National Association of Independent Insurance Adjusters (NAIIA) offer members opportunities for continuing education, conferences, and courses to enhance knowledge of ethics in the work place.
+Join a professional organization.
+Organizations, such as The National Association of Independent Insurance Adjusters (NAIIA), offer members opportunities for continuing education, conferences, and courses to enhance knowledge of ethics in the work place.